-More than 90% of produce, 100% of meat and 75% of grain comes from within 150 miles of each Conscious Kitchen site.
+Ingredients are purchased from local farmers and ranchers or from fair trade farmers.
 Produce is purchased directly from farmers and ranchers and in some cases, through partnerships with local distributors.

 The average American meal travels an estimated 1500 miles before consumption.
-By purchasing from local farmers, ranchers, purveyors and businesses, regional economies are strengthened by reliable consistent demand for local products, and costs are reduced by simplifying the distribution system.
+By prioritizing purchasing from local farmers, ranchers, purveyors and businesses, regional economies are strengthened by reliable consistent demand for local products, and costs are reduced by simplifying the distribution system.

 All ingredients used by Conscious Kitchen are USDA Certified Organic.

 To be certified organic, farmers must avoid using substances that might harm air, water or soil, including synthetic pesticides, chemical fertilizers, hormones, antibiotics and genetically modified organisms (GMOs).
 Organic food puts human and soil health first, and supports farmers and businesses that do the same.

 Purchasing decisions from local farmers are based on what’s available now.

 Purchasing in season means you buy, cook and eat produce that is better tasting, harvested at its peak, and grown closer to home while fostering appreciation for year round variety and unique seasonal flavors.
 At the same time it benefits health, soil, environment and wallet.